AdobeDocs/audience-manager.en/help/using/features/destinations/destinations-home.md

 * **All**: shows all types of destinations.
 * **Adobe Experience Cloud**: shows destinations which send data to other Adobe Experience Cloud solutions.
 Currently, the only supported option is Adobe Analytics.
 See [Configure an Analytics Destination](/help/using/features/destinations/create-analytics-destination.md).
 * **Integrated Platforms**: shows people-based and device-based destinations (also named server-to-server destinations).
-Note that people-based destinations are currently a beta feature only available to selected customers.
 * **Custom**: shows cookie and URL destinations.